FlowFactorNV/devops-automation-scripts/gitlab/terraform-publish-module-pipeline/README.md

 # GitLab / Terraform publish module pipeline

 This pipeline validates and publishes Terraform modules to the GitLab module registry.
 I use it to publish smaller modules that are bundled together in the same repository.
-For example, consider the following directories, containing modules for AWS:
+For example, consider the following directories containing modules for AWS:

 ```